alphagov/govuk-infrastructure/terraform/deployments/github/README.md

 +    archived: true
 ```

-Raise a Pull Pequest.
+Raise a Pull Request.
 Review the Terraform plan carefully.

 The Terraform Deployment will run a series of precondition checks to catch any outstanding PRs or unaddressed Github Pages configuration.
 If you have missed any, the Terraform Plan will fail and you should back go over previous steps in the [Retire a repo](https://docs.publishing.service.gov.uk/manual/retiring-a-repo.html) manual again to make sure nothing has been overlooked.